 Usually, yes.
 Some departments provide their students with guidelines on which modules are acceptable but if in doubt we always recommend that students check with their parent department before confirming a selection.

-How does MS&I decide who will take a module?
+How does UCL School of Management decide who will take a module?

 We approve all selections on a first-come first-served basis according to date of selection on Portico.
 Some modules are limited to specific programmes – see module summaries for details.